Hawker Hunter: Belgium and the Netherlands

 The Belgian Air Force received 112 Hunter F.4s between 1956 and 1957 to replace the Gloster Meteor F.8.
 The aircraft were built under licence in both Belgium and the Netherlands in a joint programme, some using US offshore funding.
 SABCA and Avions Fairey built 64 aircraft in Belgium and a further 48 were built in the Netherlands by Fokker.
 The Hunters were used by Nos.
 1, 3 and 9 Wings but did not serve for long; the aircraft with 1 Wing were replaced in 1958 by the Avro Canada CF-100 Canuck, and most were scrapped afterwards.

 The Belgian and Dutch governments subsequently ordered the improved Hunter F.6, with Nos.
 1, 7 and 9 Wings of the Belgian Air Force receiving 112 Fokker-built aircraft between 1957 and 1958.
 Although built in the Netherlands, 29 aircraft had been assembled from kits in Belgium by SABCA and 59 by Avions Fairey, and were operated by 7 and 9 Wings.
 No. 9 Wing was disbanded in 1960, and by 1963 the Hunter squadrons in 7 Wing had also been disbanded.
 A large number of the surviving Hunters were sold to Hawker Aircraft and re-built for re-export to India and Iraq, with others to Chile, Kuwait and Lebanon.

+In 1960, the Royal Netherlands Air Force sent No. 322 Squadron with its Hunter F.4s and F.6s to Biak in Dutch New Guinea for air defense during the West New Guinea dispute with Indonesia.
+They were withdrawn from the West New Guinea in October 1962.

 Middle East

 Between 1964 and 1975, both Britain and France delivered significant quantities of arms, including Hunters, to Iraq.
 The Hunters were far more effective in fighting guerrilla activity than the Russian MiG-17s then operated by Iraq.
+In December 1964, a dogfight took place between four Israeli Mirage fighters and four Hunters of the Royal Jordanian Air Force.
+Two Mirages were downed and another damaged, without damage to the Hunters.
 In 1967, Hunters of the Iraqi Air Force saw action after the Six-Day War between Israel and several neighbouring Arab nations.
 During the War of Attrition Iraqi Hunters usually operated from bases in Egypt and Syria.
 While flying a Hunter from Iraqi Airbase H3, Flight Lieutenant Saiful Azam, on exchange from the Pakistan Air Force, shot down three Israeli jets including a Sud Aviation Vautour and a Mirage IIICJ.
 Some missions were also flown by the Royal Jordanian Air Force, but most of the Jordanian Hunters were destroyed on the ground on the first day of the Six-Day War.
 Replacement Hunters for Jordanian service were acquired from both Britain and Saudi Arabia in the war's aftermath.
 These were used with considerable success in ground attacks against Syrian Army tanks during the Black September Crisis.